Koledari: Bulgaria

 The koledari carolers traditionally start their rounds at midnight on Christmas Eve.
 They visit the houses of their relatives, neighbours and other people in the village.
 The caroling is usually performed by young men, which are accompanied by an elder one called stanenik.
 Each caroler carries a stick called gega.
 They wish the people from the village health, wealth and happiness and then the people they wished it too gave them gevreks.
 The time for the koleduvane is strictly defined by tradition - from midnight to dawn on Christmas Eve.
 With the power of the songs they have to chase away the demons.
 By sunrise they lose that power and stop to koleduvat.
 Preparations began on 20 December.
 Men are in traditional festive attire with a special decoration on their hats.

 North Macedonia

 In North Macedonia, the caroling starts early in the morning on 6 January, which is the Christmas Eve or known in Macedonian as Badnik.
 Usually kids are caroling in North Macedonia and they go from house to house waking the people up with a song.
 They sing songs called koledarski pesni or carols.
 After the song is finished, the person, that the song is sung for, rewards the kids with money, fruit, candies, chocolate and other gifts.
 The kids usually wake up to do this in between 5am and 11am and they go around the whole neighborhood or village.
-One of the most popular koliadkas (songs) in North Macedonia is Kolede lede folk song recorded in 1893:
+One of the most popular koliadkas (songs) in today North Macedonia is called Kolede lede.
+It was recorded by the Bulgarian folklorist Dimitar Matov and published in Sofia in 1893.